fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 ## Stacked Column

-To render a time series chart with the stacked column as data plot, set the value of `type` attribute to `column` and the value of the `series` to the y-axis value.
+To render a time series chart with the stacked column as data plot, set the value of `type` attribute to `column` and the value of the `series` to the Y-axis value.

 Let’s create a chart showcasing **Unemployment rate in San Jose & SJ Metro Area**.